Description

 New-ShadowDump -Technique Callbacks -Encrypt -OutputPath C:\Temp\dump.elf

-Run the Stealth technique (always encrypts; no -Encrypt needed):
+Run the Stealth technique (always compresses and encrypts; no flags needed):

 New-ShadowDump -Technique Stealth -OutputPath C:\Temp\out.gz